utkuufuk/entrello/README.md

 ## Service Configuration
 Each service must return a JSON array of [Trello card objects][1] upon a `GET` request.

-For each service, you must set the following configuration parameters:
+#### Mandatory configuration parameters

 - `name` &mdash; Service name.

-- `endpoint` &mdash; Service endpoint.
+- `endpoint` &mdash; Service endpoint URL.

-- `secret` &mdash; Optional API secret.
-If present, `entrello` will put it in the `X-Api-Key` HTTP header.

-- `strict` &mdash; Whether stale cards should be deleted from the board upon synchronization (boolean).

 - `label_id` &mdash; Trello label ID.
-A label ID must not be associated for more than one service.
+A label ID can be associated with no more than one service.

-- `list_id` &mdash; Trello list ID, specifying where to insert new cards.
+- `list_id` &mdash; Trello list ID, i.e. where to insert new cards.
 The list must be in the board specified by the root-level `board_id` config parameter.

-- `period` &mdash; Polling period for the service.
-Determines how often a service should be polled.
+- `period` &mdash; Polling period.
 A few examples:
     ```json
     // poll on 3rd, 6th, 9th, ... of each month, at 00:00
     "period": {